 However, one of the nice things about tactical BMD systems is that their interceptors are usually within the line of sight of the transmitters throughout the interceptor’s entire flight.
 While I was at MDA, we identified many aspects of communication that could be improved.
 I know that the agency was planning on addressing those.
 I have no knowledge of what happened after that, but my assumption was that all required improvements were made.

 The SBX with all its tremendous capability is not going to be as effective as that one little radar that’s in the right location.
-Therefore, the value of those TPY-2 radars, is not their inherent discrimination capability, their range, and their power, it is their ability to be located in optimal locations where they get a great view of threat missile launches.
-That’s why missile defence, especially at the strategic level, is very geopolitically dependent.
-If we have allies that do not afford us those forward locations and we have to rely on the US capabilities only and we would be greatly reduced in our capability.
-That’s why working with NATO is so important because it expands tremendously our ability to insert detection and sensor systems in optimal locations which get you enhanced capability over a more sophisticated radar some where else.
+Therefore, the value of those TPY-2 radars is not their inherent discrimination capability, their range, and their power.
+It is their ability to be located in optimal locations where they get a great view of threatening missile launches.
+That’s why missile defence, especially at the strategic level, is very dependent on geopolitics.
+If we have allies that do not afford us those forward locations and we have to rely on the U.S capabilities only, we would be greatly reduced in our capability.
+That’s why working with NATO is so important because it expands tremendously our ability to insert detection and sensor systems in optimal locations which provide you with an enhanced capability over a more sophisticated radar located elsewhere.

-Definitely so.
-The one thing that the US has done is invested heavily in its Aegis systems on ships.
-The nice thing about navy systems are that they help you a lot in areas of interest around the world like the coastal communities, or peninsulas, or other bodies of water where you have freedom of navigation outside of international boundaries.
+The one thing that the U.S has done is invested heavily in its Aegis systems on ships.
+The nice thing about navy systems is that they allow you to operate in a lot of areas of interest around the world such as the coastal communities, peninsulas, or other bodies of water where you have freedom of navigation.
 So the Navy’s Aegis system makes sensor deployments, such as that in Turkey, less indispensable.

 Photo: Lt.
 Gen. Patrick O’Reilly via Department of Defense.
 Public Domain.

 Disclaimer: Any views or opinions expressed in articles are solely those of the authors and do not necessarily represent the views of the NATO Association of Canada.